 We cannot stress enough how important it is to identify the underlying cause of chronic diarrhea.
-In cases of lead poisoning, it's likely that the pet owner and other family members are also be affected, whether they realize it or not.
+In cases of lead poisoning, it's likely that the pet owner and other family members are also be affected, perhaps unknowingly.

-You probably have a good idea of whether or not your cat is experiencing diarrhea.
-Cat owners can look for the following additional symptoms of diarrhea if they are unsure.
+You probably have a good idea of whether your cat has diarrhea.
+Cat owners can look for other symptoms if they are unsure.